jmtsuji/metannotate-analysis/README.md

 # metannotate-analysis
+Collection of personal scripts to process output from [MetAnnotate (DoxeyLab tool)](https://bitbucket.org/doxeylab/metannotate)

+## IMPORTANT deprecation notice
-**NOTE**: This repo is now deprecated.
+This repo is now deprecated.
 Instead, use [metannoviz](https://github.com/MetAnnotate/metannoviz), the R package version of this initial code.

-Collection of personal scripts to process output from [MetAnnotate (DoxeyLab tool)](https://bitbucket.org/doxeylab/metannotate)

 ## 1. metannotate_barplots.R
 Library of functions to generate bar charts or bubble charts of major taxa in a sample based on taxonomic or functional genes.